Investment is one of the crucial things that a start-up requires to take off and continue to be relevant in the market.

 Types of Private Equity Investments

 The structure of investments made by private equity investors varies according to the needs of the companies.
-The following are some of the most prefered types of private equity investments.
+The following are some of the most preferred types of private equity investments.

 - Leveraged Buyouts: This is the most popular type of private equity investment.
-It involves acquiring a company, enhancing its financial and business health and then selling it to other investors for vast sums of profit.
+It involves acquiring a company, enhancing its financial and business health, and selling it to other investors for vast sums of profit.

 - Distressed Investments: Also known as Vulture Financing, it entails acquiring a distressed company (almost on the verge of bankruptcy) and selling its assets for profit or upgrading its business and financial operations and output for an eventual sale for profit.

-- Real Estate Private Equity: Real estate investment trusts (REITs) and commercial real estates are the primary beneficiaries of this kind of investments.
+- Real Estate Private Equity: Real estate investment trusts (REITs) and commercial real estate are the primary beneficiaries of this kind of investment.

 - Venture Capital: These are fundings made in budding enterprises.